As I was on the plane flying down to Dallas for an interview with Christar, God gave me my word for 2014—RECEIVE.

-Each month I am going to focus on one phrase of this prayer.
-So I begin with Lord, I am willing to…I started my study of this phrase by looking up the word willing.
-Willing is an adjective.
-It means ready, eager, or prepared to do something, quick to act or respond, inclined to, not refusing to do something.
-It has the idea of given or done readily, volunteered, given by choice or volition, without reluctance, ungrudgingly or being persuaded.
+I began my study of this prayer with “Lord, I am willing to.”
+The adjective “willing” means “ready, eager, or prepared to do something, quick to act or respond, inclined to, not refusing to do something.”
+It has the idea of “given or done readily, volunteered, given by choice or volition, without reluctance, ungrudgingly, or being persuaded.”

 everyone who was willing and whose heart moved them came and brought an offering to the Lord for the work on the tent of meeting, for all its service, and for the sacred garments.
-All who were willing, men and women alike, came and brought gold jewelry of all kinds: brooches, earrings, rings and ornaments.
+All who were willing, men and women alike, came and brought gold jewelry of all kinds: brooches, earrings, rings and ornaments.Exodus 35:21–22

 God did not coerce or persuade the people to build his tabernacle.
 He wanted only those who were willing, ready, eager and were moved to act of their own choice and volition.

 How is your attitude?
 Are you willing?
 What have you felt coerced or persuaded to do that was not done with a willing heart?
-Maybe you are obeying, not eagerly and quickly but rather reluctantly and grudgingly.
+Maybe you are obeying, not eagerly and quickly, but rather reluctantly and grudgingly.

 I was convicted as I studied this that I have not been willing to be unsettled with no home.
 I have been accepting it, but I have accepted it reluctantly.
 I don’t think this means I have to willingly live this way forever.
 I can pray for a permanent residence.
 But since this is all I have right now, I am trying to work on my attitude of being willing to accept, eagerly and readily.

 As I struggled with this, I prayed two prayers.
 First, I simply asked God for a willing spirit as King David did in Psalm 51.
 Secondly, I prayed the Prayer of Indifference.
 This doesn’t mean I am apathetic or careless, like a teen who answers, “Whatever!”
 Rather, the intent of this prayer is that I am indifferent to everything but God’s will.
-This is the prayer that says, “Not my will be done, but yours”.
+This is the prayer that says, “Not my will be done, but yours.”
 This means that at the core of my being, I am indifferent to what house I live in, where it is, when I get it, what it looks like, whether it promotes my comfort or makes me look good.
 I want only the home that is God’s will for me.

 I want to be like Gladys Aylward, a missionary to China,

-I wasn’t God’s first choice for what I’ve done for China. …I don’t know who was. …It must have been a man … a well-educated man.
+I wasn’t God’s first choice for what I’ve done for China. … don’t know who was. … it must have been a man … a well-educated man.
 I don’t know what happened.
 Perhaps he died.
 Perhaps he wasn’t willing. … And God looked down … and saw Gladys Aylward … and God said—”Well, she’s willing!”

 Take a few minutes of quiet prayer alone with God.
 Ask him for a willing spirit.
 Then pray the Prayer of Indifference.
 “Lord, make me indifferent to anything but your will.”
-Then close by saying aloud Jesus’ words, “Not my will, but yours, be done.”
+Then close by saying aloud Jesus’s words, “Not my will, but yours, be done.”